mat-rumian/work/skcv2vsv3/README.md

         | CPU Description | Logs were generated during 5 minutes, average CPU usage was on average 15% level. |
         | Memory | Didn't observe any memory spikes which should be considered here.
 Collector was consuming extra 40 MBs (in total 90MB) to process all the data. |

+### Summary

+- FluentD Logs uses 100% of the CPU to process logs.
+In every case it takes longer than logs generation time.
+Memory spikes were not observed but memory consumption was continously increasing.
+- To obtain better performance FluentD instances has to be scaled up as FluentD itself has a 1 CPU resource limitation.
-    **NOTE:** OpenTelemetry Collector in comparison to FluentD doesn't have any issues with increasing resources like CPUs.
-It can be simply scaled horizontally and vertically.
+- OpenTelemetry Collector in comparison to FluentD doesn't have any issues with increasing resources like CPUs.
+- OpenTelemetry Collector can be simply scaled horizontally and vertically.

-    **NOTE:** OpenTelemetry Collector uses at least 5x less memory than FluentD.
+- OpenTelemetry Collector uses at least 5x less memory than FluentD.

 ### Cluster cleanup